iamdtang/skaterdav85.github.io/_posts/2019-08-02-handling-foreign-key-attributes-in-an-api-with-ember-data.md

 });
 ```

+We removed the `sanctuary_id` attribute and added a `sanctuary` `belongsTo` relationship.

-Here I am assuming that all of the sanctuaries have already been loaded into the Ember Data store (which is often times the scenario) so I made the relationship synchronous.
+Here I am assuming that all of the sanctuaries have already been loaded into the Ember Data store (which is often times the scenario in my experience) so I made the relationship synchronous.

-So how does Ember Data map `sanctuary` to `sanctuary_id`?
+So how does Ember Data map the `sanctuary` `belongsTo` relationship to the `sanctuary_id` property in the API response?
 It won't as it currently stands.
 If `sanctuary_id` was `sanctuary`, everything would work.
 If this can't be changed at the API level, we can do this mapping in the `animal` serializer.
 For example:

 ```js
 // app/serializers/animal.js